Should you believe the buzz on collagen?

-- Protein: Dr. Lisenmeyer recommends opting for an array of protein sources, including meat, poultry, seafood, tofu, tempeh, eggs, nuts, pulses, and dairy.
-This will provide the diversity of amino acids your body needs to synthesize its own proteins, including collagen.
+- Protein: Dr. Lisenmeyer recommends opting for an array of protein sources including meat, poultry, seafood, tofu, tempeh, eggs, nuts, legumes and dairy.
+This will provide the diversity of amino acids your body needs to synthesise its own proteins, including collagen.

-- Vitamin C: This nutrient is found in most fruits and vegetables, especially bell peppers, citrus fruits, cantaloupe, strawberries, blueberries, and broccoli.
+- Vitamin C: This nutrient is found in most fruits and vegetables, especially capsicums, citrus fruits, strawberries, blueberries and broccoli.

-- Zinc: You’ll find it in shellfish, beef, pork, poultry, and beans.
+- Zinc: You’ll find it in seafood, beef, pork, poultry and legumes.

-- Sulphur: Overlapping with zinc, sulphur is found in beef, poultry, and beans, plus fish and eggs.
+- Sulphur: Overlapping with zinc, sulphur is found in beef, poultry, legumes, fish and eggs.

 Lifestyle measures may make a positive difference, as well.
-Research suggests that you may be able to reduce the breakdown of collagen in the body by consuming less added sugar, being mindful of sun exposure, and avoiding smoking.
-(Check out smokefree.gov for support and information on quitting smoking.)
+Research suggests that you may be able to reduce the breakdown of collagen in the body by consuming less added sugar, being mindful of sun exposure and avoiding smoking.

 The upshot: Can dietary collagen improve health?